dcap0/anemone-monitor/README.md

 # anemone-monitor
-A discord bot for monitoring anemone
+A discord bot for monitoring a Linux Server.